 Column Data Type Description SaveTagDocID Integer By default, the zero tag is the document ID, and the tags are saved to a column named SaveTagDocID.
 This column must be manually created in the destination table.
-Axiom will use this column as long as Disable DocID during Zero is set to Off , which is the default setting.
-SaveTagCustom (or any custom String (any length) If you want to use a custom zero tag and column, you must complete the following settings (either on the Control Sheet or in the Save2DB tag): name as specified in the Define a value for the ZeroTag Value. zero settings) (Optional) Define a column name in Custom ZeroTag Column.
+Axiom will use this column as long as Disable DocID during Zero is set to Off, which is the default setting.
+SaveTagCustom (or any custom name as specified in the zero settings) String (any length) If you want to use a custom zero tag and column, you must complete the following settings (either on the Control Sheet or in the Save2DB tag): Define a value for the ZeroTag Value.
+(Optional) Define a column name in Custom ZeroTag Column.
 If no column name is listed for the Custom ZeroTag Column setting, then by default Axiom looks for a column named SaveTagCustom.
 If a column name is specified, then Axiom uses the specified column.
 In either case, the column must be manually created in the destination table.
+Define a value for the ZeroTag Value.
+(Optional) Define a column name in Custom ZeroTag Column.
+If no column name is listed for the Custom ZeroTag Column setting, then by default Axiom looks for a column named SaveTagCustom.
+If a column name is specified, then Axiom uses the specified column.
+In either case, the column must be manually created in the destination table.
 (Optional) Set Disable DocID During Zero to On.
 Turning this setting to On means that the default behavior of saving the document ID to the SaveTagDocID column is disabled.
-If desired, you can leave this setting at Off, and therefore use both the default column and the custom column.
-NOTE: If defining this setting in the Save2DB tag, use the Boolean value TRUE instead of On.)
+If desired, you can leave this setting at Off, and therefore use both the default column and the custom column. behavior of saving the document ID to the SaveTagDocID column is disabled.
+If desired, you can leave this setting at Off, and therefore use both the the Boolean value TRUE instead of On.)

-▶ Defining zero on save settings on the Control Sheet or in the Save2DB tag
+Defining zero on save settings on the Control Sheet or in the Save2DB tag